reiffert2/home-assistant.io/source/_integrations/nordpool.markdown

 {% include integrations/config_flow.md %}

 {% tip %}
-Only a single configuration entry is supported so ensure you select all the areas of interest when you setup the integration.
+Only a single configuration entry is supported, ensure you select all the areas of interest when you set up the integration.

 EUR is the base currency for market prices, You will find in the `Exchange rate` sensor the relevant conversion used if you choose another currency.
 All prices will be displayed as `selected_currency/kWh`.